 \section{Covariant phase space}

-Now we will analyse the symmetry at null infinity of massless scalar field in covariant phase space approach, for introduction see \cite{15}.
-How to systematically construct charges is well elaborated in \cite{16}.
+Now we analyze the symmetry at null infinity of massless scalar field in the covariant phase space approach, for an introduction see \cite{15}.
+How to systematically construct charges is well elaborated on in \cite{16}.